Safer Federal Workplace — Federally Owned Building Management

 - Cleaning Standards: GSA has modified the existing cleaning contracts for federally owned buildings based on CDC recommendations where buildings are cleaned using products containing soap or detergent for high-touch surfaces in common and high traffic areas as part of routine cleaning.

-It does not include agency-owned equipment such as desks, telephones, computers, keyboards, docking stations, computer power supplies, and computer mouse, personal fans and heaters, desk lighting, etc. Agencies are responsible for procuring and providing services and/or products to clean and disinfect these items as desired.
+- Agencies are responsible for procuring and providing services and/or products to clean agency-owned equipment such as desks, telephones, computers, keyboards and mouse, docking stations, power supplies, personal fans and heaters and desk lights.
 This service is also available from GSA on a reimbursable basis, upon request.
 You can find GSA resources to help you procure disinfecting supplies at www.gsa.gov/coronavirus.

 Guidance for Confirmed or Suspected Cases

 - When an occupant organization at a GSA-owned facility becomes aware of a COVID-19 incident involving an employee, contractor or visitor of that organization, the organization must immediately notify all of its staff, contract employees and the GSA Facility Manager.
-The organization must also notify the Designated Official ("DO") and the Facility Security Committee ("FSC") for the facility.
-Furthermore, the building occupants must notify their visitors that, if they exhibit COVID-19 symptoms within 14 days of the visit, the visitor must notify the building occupant.
-Notification is required to vacate building occupants from potentially infected areas, including the impacted individual's immediate workspace, and to restrict access to those areas to the extent the areas can be restricted without compromising the means of egress in the event of an emergency to protect other building occupants, and to ensure complete cleaning and disinfection of all affected portions of the space.
+Our facility notification process was revised on February 16, 2022, to clarify that COVID-19 incidents that occurred more than 10 days ago do not need to be reported to GSA, and, consistent with our standard notification and cleaning and disinfecting protocols, GSA will not notify occupants, initiate incident tracking or conduct COVID-19 cleaning and disinfecting for such incidents.
+The organization must also notify the Designated Official (DO) and the Facility Security Committee (FSC) for the facility.
+Furthermore, the building occupants must notify their visitors that, if they exhibit COVID-19 symptoms within 10 days of the visit, the visitor must notify the building occupant.
+Notification is required to vacate building occupants from potentially infected areas, including the impacted individual’s immediate workspace, and to restrict access to those areas to the extent the areas can be restricted without compromising the means of egress in the event of an emergency to protect other building occupants, and to ensure complete cleaning and disinfection of all affected portions of the space.

 - If 72 hours or less have passed since the person who is sick or diagnosed with COVID-19 has been in the space, it is cleaned and disinfected.

-- Disinfection is performed, as required, using product(s) on the Environmental Protection Agency's (EPA) N-List or equivalent.
+- Disinfection is performed, as required, using product(s) on the Environmental Protection Agency (EPA) N-List or equivalent.

 - If more than 72 hours have passed since the person who is sick or diagnosed with COVID-19 has been in the space, no additional cleaning (beyond regular cleaning practices) is needed.